Xilinx/meta-xilinx/meta-xilinx-standalone-sdt/README.md

 > **Pre-requisites:**
-> * To use this layer you must REMOVE meta-xilinx-tools from your project. meta-xilinx-tools is not compatible with this experimental approach.
+> * To use this layer you must REMOVE meta-xilinx-tools from your project. meta-xilinx-tools is not compatible with this SDT approach.
 You may also have to remove other layers that depend on meta-xilinx-tools, such as meta-kria and meta-system-controller.
 > * Follow [System Device Tree Instructions](https://github.com/Xilinx/system-device-tree-xlnx/blob/master/README.md)
 >   to generate the SDT output.
-> * To use the experimental version of the embedded software (firmware) as well as system configuration, you must build through gen-machineconf tool.
+> * To use the SDT version of the embedded software (firmware) as well as system configuration, you must build through gen-machineconf tool.
 This tool is passed a output of system device tree directory.